Like this bonus episode? Want more?

 The LBC podcast is ALWAYS free, thanks to contributions from supporters.

 All contributions count; support us here!

-Find our Deeper Dives into Private Practice + more in the Lactation Business Coaching Deeper Dive Vault.
+Find our Deeper Dive into Private Practice with Nichelle Clark IBCLC, CBS + more in the Lactation Business Coaching Deeper Dive Vault.
 Memberships start at $15/month.

 Leah Jolly is a private practice IBCLC with Bay Area Breastfeeding in Houston, Texas.
 Annie Frisbie is a private practice IBCLC serving Queens and Brooklyn in New York City, and the creator of the Lactation Consultant Private Practice Toolkit.